 - To get an overview of what the stakes are, read The Federal Government’s Quiet War Against Adults with Autism article by Jill Escher, President of San Francisco Autism Society.

 - Susan Riggle and Alex Krem recently attended a meeting of the California Advisory Group on Home and Community-Based Services (HCBS).
 They learned that there is still an opportunity to advocate that families need more (not less) housing choices and that one size does not fit all.
 DDS is forming four Working Groups to advance matters.
 Having your voice heard will be important.
 If you can, please email Julie.Souliere@dds.ca.gov and offer your services.

-- Plan to attend the next California state HCBS Advisory Group meeting in July 2016 (details forthcoming)
+- Plan to attend the next California state HCBS Advisory Group meetings (details forthcoming)

 Suggested reading and links to regulations.